-While I have supported the internal health benefits of coconut oil for quite sometime, it’s time to bring light to coconut oil’s other uses, one of which is using it as an all-natural, multi-tasking hair care product.
+While we’ve been hearing about the internal health benefits of coconut oil for quite sometime, it’s time to bring light to coconut oil’s other uses, one of which is using it as an all-natural, multi-tasking hair care product.
 Rich in vitamins, minerals and other nutrients, the nourishing benefits coconut oil for hair keeps your hair strong, shiny and looking great!

 Benefits of Coconut Oil for Hair

 And, of course, diet plays an important role in hair health, too.
-If your hair is dry and brittle, chances are you are not consuming enough fresh water.
+If your hair is dry and brittle, chances are you’re not consuming enough fresh water.
 Water helps to keep the entire body hydrated, including hair and skin.
 As we age, hormone health plays a significant part in the health of hair as well.

 Coconut oil is free of the scary chemicals that lurk in commercial hair products, and is an excellent conditioner, for all types of hair.
-According to a study published in the Journal of Cosmetic Science, coconut oil out performs sunflower oil and mineral oil, they found that only coconut oil was able to reduce protein loss due to grooming.
+When researchers tested the efficacy of coconut oil, sunflower oil and mineral oil, they found that only coconut oil was able to reduce protein loss due to grooming.
 You should avoid all beauty products that contain mineral oil, especially for children, and use coconut oil for hair instead.

 It is the protein loss in hair that leads to dryness and breakage.
-The lauric acid has a low molecular weight, and is able to actually penetrate the hair shaft, nourishing the hair with vitamins, minerals and the medium-chain fatty acids.
+The lauric acid in coconut oil has a low molecular weight and is able to actually penetrate the hair shaft, thereby nourishing the hair with vitamins, minerals and the medium-chain fatty acids.

 Coconut oil helps to prevent damage from combing and brushing, and it is safe to use on children.
-It can be used as a leave-in conditioner, or used as an intensive conditioner for a couple of hours, or overnight.
-The key to using all natural coconut oil as a leave-in hair conditioner, is finding the right amount for your hair, so keep in mind that a little goes a long way.
+It can be used as a leave-in conditioner or as an intensive conditioner for a couple of hours, or overnight.
+The key to using all natural coconut oil as a leave-in hair conditioner is finding the right amount for your hair, so keep in mind that a little goes a long way.

 As an intensive conditioner to restore hair, after washing with a gentle natural shampoo, apply 1 teaspoon (for short hair), 2 teaspoons (for shoulder length hair) and 1 tablespoon (for long hair) after warming in the palm of your hands.
 Apply to hair shaft and ends, and then rub into scalp.
 Cover with a shower cap, and leave on for 1-2 hours, or overnight.
 Wash with gentle shampoo, and style as normal.